Trademark Hong Kong

 Hong Kong Hong Kong Trademark Registration

-To register a trademark in Hong Kong, the application must be filed with Hong Kong Intellectual Property Department (IPD).
-Hong Kong adopts Nice Classification of goods and services.
-One application may cover one or more classes of goods or services.
+To register a trademark in Hong Kong, the application must be filed with the Hong Kong Intellectual Property Department (IPD).
+Hong Kong follows the Nice Classification system for goods and services.
+A single application may cover one or more classes of goods or services.

 Trademark Registration Process